Reference

 If

-, it will be(np.ndarray) a directed walk/allothetic directed walk/oriented path, corresponding to an animal navigating with a compass (Cheung, Zhang, Stricker, & Srinivasan, 2007, 2008).By default, for both random and directed walks, errors are normally distributed, unbiased, and independent of each other, so are simple directed walks in the terminology of Cheung, Zhang, Stricker, & Srinivasan, (2008).
+randomisTrue, the trajectory will be a correlated random walk/idiothetic directed walk (Kareiva & Shigesada, 1983), corresponding to an animal navigating without a compass (Cheung, Zhang, Stricker, & Srinivasan, 2008).
+IfrandomisFalse, it will be(np.ndarray) a directed walk/allothetic directed walk/oriented path, corresponding to an animal navigating with a compass (Cheung, Zhang, Stricker, & Srinivasan, 2007, 2008).By default, for both random and directed walks, errors are normally distributed, unbiased, and independent of each other, so are simple directed walks in the terminology of Cheung, Zhang, Stricker, & Srinivasan, (2008).
 This behaviour may be modified by specifying alternative values for the

-parameters.The initial angle (for a random walk) or the intended direction (for a directed walk) is
+angular_error_distand/orlinear_error_distparameters.The initial angle (for a random walk) or the intended direction (for a directed walk) is

-radians.
-The starting position is(0, 0)
+0radians.
+The starting position is(0, 0).- Parameters:

 n (int) – (Default value = 1000)